 More experts are brought in from a wider range of fields.
 They conduct studies to discover if the project is safe, socially responsible, environmentally sound, and economically practical.
-Through the information gathered they are able to create a baseline and project any long-term impacts using site designs and environmental surveys.
-With the data collected from the experts they are able to determine if there is enough of the mineral resource to move forward.
+Through the information gathered, they are able to create a baseline and project any long-term impacts using site designs and environmental surveys.
+With the data collected from the experts, they are able to determine if there is enough mineral resource to move forward.

 Photo courtesy of iStock/Morsa Images

 Before construction can begin, scads of red tape and paperwork have to be completed.
 After permits, mining rights, approval, more research, access roads, and a power source have all been obtained, construction on the actual mine can begin.
 The type of mine will dictate what this process looks like.
 At this point, the creation of access roads for excavating equipment, power sources, miner housing and facilities, processing facilities, and the structure of the mine begin to take shape.

 Large quarry loading rock in a dump truck.

 During this phase, miners are actively working to extract the minerals and send them to a processing plant.
 Once at the plant, the valuable material is separated from the debris and sent to market.
 Multiple times throughout the year the Mine Safety and Health Administration (MSHA) inspects the health and safety compliance.
 Many pieces of heavy equipment keep the production phase running smoothly.
 Excavators, bulldozers, and heavy-duty trucks move the earth and transport the mined materials.